cmu-mars/cmu-robotics/documents/p2-cp3.md

 Mission quality will be assessed using a utility preference function.
 Lincoln Labs will be able to choose a preference function from among a set of three such functions (see below).

+## Test Environment Resources

+For testing, we require an Amazon EC2 `c5d.4xlarge` instance or equivalent.
+Or data gathering relied on this environment, and may cause inconsistencies on other platforms.

 ## Test Data

 The following pieces of indormation will be defined pre-test for this challenge problem: